 NO I.D.
 Starting with Common in Chicago during the 1990s and continuing his production career with DMX, Jay-Z, Drake, Method Man, Ghostface Killa, Kanye West, Vince Staples and more.

 Lil Jon.
-The era of the 2000s with Lil Jon’s sound was one of the most sought after productions for a hit single and a club banger.
+The era of the 2000s with Lil Jon’s sound led him to become one of the most sought after rap producers for a hit single and a club banger.

 Dame Grease.
 The majority of the production on DMX’s Its Dark and Hell Is Hot was credited with Dame Grease.
 Dame would later be known for work with LL Cool J, Wu Tang, The Lox, Nas and other rappers in the industry.

 9th Wonder.
-Making music throughout the 2000s since working on Jay’Z’s Black Album, and continued by working with Kendrick Lamar, 2 Chainz, Nipsey Hussle, Rapsody, and a number of soulful Hip Hop and R & B acts.
+Making music throughout the 2000s since working on Jay-Z’s Black Album, and only to continue by working with Kendrick Lamar, 2 Chainz, Nipsey Hussle, Rapsody, and a number of soulful Hip Hop and R&B acts.